yoctoproject/poky/documentation/contributor-guide/submit-change.rst

 patch series with a link to the branch for review.

-Follow this procedure to push a change to an upstream "contrib" Git repository once the steps in :ref:`dev-manual/changes:preparing changes for submission` have been followed:
+Follow this procedure to push a change to an upstream "contrib" Git repository once the steps in ":ref:`contributor-guide/submit-change:preparing changes for submission`" have been followed:

 .. note::